-A Letter of Intent (LOI) submitted by the lead institution only is required for proposal submissions planned for either NRT track.
-Limits on the number of proposals submitted per institution and per Pl/coPl also apply to the Letters of Intent.
-Letters of Intent are not reviewed but are used to gauge review requirements.
+A compliant Letter of Intent (LOI) submitted by the lead institution only is required for proposal submission.
+Limits on the number of proposals submitted per institution and per Pl/coPl also apply to the LOI (see Section IV).
+LOIs are used to gauge review requirements.
 They are not used as pre-approval mechanisms for the submission of proposals, and no feedback is provided to the submitters.
+However, the LOI is specific to the project, project title and PI; and full proposal review requires that a compliant LOI be submitted by the deadline.

-Submit a one-page LOI through FastLane with the following information:
+Submit a one-page LOI through FastLane during the open submission window with the following information: